-3 semester credit hours Lecture contact hours: 2; Lab contact hours: 3 Classroom instruction Prerequisites: BMI 5300, BMI 5352, BMI 5310, and BMI 5311 Required for PhD students
+Prerequisites: BMI 5300, BMI 5352, BMI 5310, and BMI 5311

 This course will provide an in-depth examination of advanced research design and methods for establishing causal statements about the efficacy, effectiveness and generalizability of biomedical informatics research to improve human health.
 Standards for stating/claiming than an intervention is evidence-based will also be addressed.
-By the end of the semester students will be able to provide a plausible research design given a scenario and hypothesis.
+By the end of the semester, students will be able to provide a plausible research design given a scenario and hypothesis.